How resQ® Pet Identification System Works

 Losing a lost pet can be devastating.
 That’s why when it comes to the welfare of your pet, you should consider resQ® as an important part of their overall care program along with dental exams, vaccinations and the monthly, year-round, prevention of ticks, fleas, and heartworm.

-•When you move to a new address, during the hubbub of holidays, or when pets visits an unfamiliar location, they tend to get disoriented or scared-they may leave home and not know how to get back
+- When you move to a new address, during the hubbub of holidays, or when pets visit an unfamiliar location, they tend to get disoriented or scared-they may leave home and not know how to get back

 - Microchips can be an integral part of an emergency plan; for example, if there is a house fire, a flood or some other natural disaster it is easy for your pets to get separated from you